musembijoel/-iyf-s11-week-05-musembijoel/README.md

 ## Overview

 This repository holds my Week 04 submission.
-This week, I learned the basics of JavaScript to build simple computer programs.
-I practiced writing reusable blocks of code, using logic like "if/else" statements and loops, organizing data in lists called arrays, and reversing strings to build tools like a palindrome checker.
+This week, I learned the Data Object Managemen.
+I practiced writing reusable blocks of code,event handlers and event listeners, developing a to do list, developing a task list.

 ## Project Progress & Checklist

-- Understand variables (let, const)
-- Know all data types
-- Write functions (declaration, expression, arrow)
-- Use control flow (if/else, switch, loops)
-- Create and manipulate arrays
-- Use array methods (map, filter, reduce, find)
+- DOM manipulation.
+- creating a color changer
+- Creating an image remover.
+- Content copier
+- creating a Todo list
+- creating a task list
 - Create and work with objects
-- Work with arrays of objects
-- Calculator project complete
-- Grade tracker project complete

 ## Technologies Used